TrFiras/Trip_Frontend/README.md

 ### Installation

 <hr/>
-<p>_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._</p>

 <p>1.
 Run SonarQube
  First open windows services from Start Menu => Run => ServicesMsc, Search for Docker and right click then Start.
 After that go to application terminal and Built the image and wait Sonar to finalize the analysis.